just-zoomit/zoom-workplace-mcp-python/README.md

 ### Document Retrieval

-Use the @ symbol followed by a document ID to include document content in your query:
+Use the @ symbol followed by the reasource type and ID to include content in your query:

 ```
 > Tell me about @meetings/987654321